Home > Windows files > win32cert.dll

 What is the win32cert.dll component needed for?

-Simply stated, a DLL file is an unnamed executable file.
-It cannot be directly invoked, but it can be called by any executable Windows program.The win32cert.dll process is also known as win32cert.dll and is a part of Utility Common Driver or, as the case may be, EMSC.
+The win32cert.dll process is also known as win32cert.dll and is a part of EMSC or, as the case may be, Utility Common Driver.
 This software is produced by unknown.
-An obsolete or defective version of win32cert.dll can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of win32cert.dll can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with win32cert.dll
+Take advantage of our free computer check to identify problems with win32cert.dll

 What you should know about win32cert.dll win32cert.dll

 win32cert.dll is not part of Windows, but it is important nonetheless.
 Win32cert.dll is found in a subdirectory of "C:\Program Files" or sometimes in a subdirectory of "C:\Users\USERNAME".
+Frequently occurring are file sizes such as 7,168 bytes (93% of all these files) or, as the case may be, 6,656 bytes.

-win32cert.dll appears to be a file that was compressed by an EXE-Packer.
+File properties have not been internally documented by the producer or developer.
+This file does not come from Microsoft and is not part of the operating system.
+Windows starts the process each time that the computer boots up (Registry: AppInit_DLLs). win32cert.dll appears to be a file that was compressed by an EXE-Packer.
 This technique is often used by trojans to keep the file size small and also hamper debugging efforts.
 However, this in itself is not sufficient reason to presume malicious intent, since even well-intentioned, professional software producers take advantage of compressed files.
+For this reason, 57% of all experts consider this file to be a possible threat.
+The probability that it can cause harm is high.

 If you see this file on your hard drive or in Windows Task Manager, please make sure that it is not a malicious variant.
 It's a fact that many trojans try to cloak their true identity by calling themselves win32cert.dll.
 With the above information or by using tools like Security Task Manager you can determine if, in your case, the file is an undesirable variant.